amsterdamtimemachine/data-index/README.md

 - **Oldest / newest**.
 Plain chronological order on `start_date`.
 No rotation.
 An explicit date sort returns true chronology, even when that puts several items of one type in a row.

 `/api/features` accepts `sort` (`sample` / `relevance` / `spatialFrequency` / `datePrecision` / `date`), `sortDirection`, and `seed`. `sort` defaults to `sample`. `seed` is optional: without one the sample order is fixed and reproducible, and every request without a seed gets the same order.

+### Place search

+`/api/places` finds places by name prefix, across all place types and all sources.
+It searches current names and dated historical names together, so an old street name finds today's street.
+Address places only match when the query contains a digit, which keeps a street search from flooding with its house numbers.
+Places with linked features rank first, then exact name matches, then the finest place type.

+Each match carries the matched name, the id of the matched historical name row when one applies, its validity window, the place's own geometry window for dated area divisions, the feature count, and the place's cells as display-grid indices in the same space as heatmap indices.
+The UI stores a selection in the URL as the place id plus the matched name row id, so a shared link restores the exact clicked alias.

+`/api/places` accepts `q` (search) or `id` with optional `nameId` (restore), plus `cols` and `limit`. `/api/features` and `/api/histogram` accept `placeId` to scope their results to the cells of one place.

 ## Dating